Si-SenorTN/Ape-Intelligence/README.md

 Everyone is free to take and use the source code of these modules as they like, I hope you enjoy.

 ## Usage
-I've provided an rbxm file in the main directory.
-It is important you reparent/ungroup the contents in their respective services

----
-<h3 align="center"> General usage is as follows </h3>

 - Redefine the roblox global requrie
 ```lua